Treecrops Main Menu – please use the tabs above.

 Let’s promote greater-public-good activities like tree cropping, before it’s too late—

-For upcoming events you can attend and other notices, see the sidebar to right.
+For upcoming events you can attend and other notices, see the Branches tab at top.

 Need to tell us something discretely? — Spotted an error?

 Also, web management welcomes criticisms and other feedback, written please.

 For fast attention please use the Branches > Get-in-touch simple form.

 NZTCA is not yet a secret society.
 Our members-only section is primarily concerned with protecting the privacy of members and supporters, and secondly protects some of our most hard-won research efforts for subscription-paying members to rightfully have first use of.
 There is NO top secret information to hide, and no information nor discussion should be protected unless it involves privacy or research.